 If you’re like me then you probably don’t enjoy cooking all that much.
 It’s just another chore to get out the way, rather than a thing to be enjoyed.
 But I surprised myself the other day by buying a slow cooker and actually loving it!
-Keeping reading to find out why you should get a slow cooker too!
+Keep reading to find out why you should get a slow cooker too!

 Just the other day I was casually chatting with some of my school-mum-chums about what we were each planning to do that day.
 Going to work was the popular answer.
 But my plan for the day was a bit different.